 Q 5.
 What are your goals (¿Cuáles son tus objetivos)?

-Ans: As a professional you visualise yourself growing successful, the recruiter wants to know what is that objective and how will you reach there.
+Ans: As a professional you visualize yourself growing successful, the recruiter wants to know what is that objective and how will you reach there.

 Q 6.
 How do you utilise your free time? (¿Qué haces en tu tiempo libre?)